-The "Over \$1,000,000" category of amount applies only if the specific asset was held independently by your spouse or dependent child.
+The "Over \$1,000,000" category of amount applies only if your spouse or dependent child held the specific asset independently.

 To enter a transaction in eFD, you must name or otherwise identify the property or security involved in the purchase, sale, or exchange, and provide the trade date of the transaction.
 You must report the appropriate category of value for the gross purchase or sale price.
 For an exchange, you must report the fair market value of the assets being exchanged.
 Disclosure of income derived from a sale is not required on this section, but must be disclosed on Part 3 if over \$200.